UMR-CNRM/pyft/doc/Documentation.md

 **--parserOption=OPTIONS** the list of available options can be found in the fxtran documentation.
-If no option is provided, the defaults one will be used (the list of default options can be seen with "pyft.py -h").
+If no option is provided, the defaults one will be used (the list of default options can be seen with "pyfortool -h").
 In case this option is used, the default options will be replaced by the ones specified.

 **--wrapH** Wrap .h file content into a MODULE to enable the parsing by fxtran.